 The novel can be enjoyed on many levels.
 I think it's a compelling story of a family and one could leave it there.
 Others will enjoy the setting.
 After all, what's not to like about Italy?
 Art lovers will have their needs satisfied.
 Ditto travelers and lovers of trains.
-I also wanted to raise some questions that are important to me about relationships, in particular how we don't always know who we are or why.
+I also wanted to raise some questions that are important to me about relationships, in particular how we don't always know who we are or why and our capacity for self-deception.
 The characters also face deeper questions about happiness, faith, loss, betrayal, guilt, and redemption, as we all do.
 I especially hope that these investigations will be as meaningful to readers as they are to me.

 What writers do you admire?
 Why?

-There are many other writers whom I also admire: Primo Levi, Italo Calvino, Roberto Calasso, Gabriel Garcia Marquez, Camus, Orhan Pamuk, and Wislawa Zymborska.
+There are many other writers whom I also admire just as much: Primo Levi, Italo Calvino, Roberto Calasso, Gabriel Garcia Marquez, Camus, Orhan Pamuk, and Wislawa Zymborska.
 Oh, yes, and my favorite cioccolato al tartufo (chocolate truffle), the Italian TV series, Commissario Montalbano, based on the novels of Andrea Camilleri.
 And I never tire of Andrew Graham-Dixon's documentaries and lectures on Italian art, history, and culture.

 It's popular to ask someone who has written a novel what other writers he or she would like to dine with.
 I would be so intimidated by any of the above company that I would probably be too nervous to eat.
-I might like to have lunch with Elena Ferrante, though, just so I could tell her how important her work is to me.
+I might like to have lunch with Elena Ferrante, though, just so I could tell her how uch I like her work.